skarcos/imbrian/README.md

 # imbrian
-Connect to multiple VM Consoles at once and send text or KEYs to all of them at once.
+Get console screenshots from multiple VMs at once and send text or KEY strokes to all of them at once.

-Consoles are actually screenshots but you can refresh as often as you want.

 ## Prerequisites
 * Install Python 3